Potato Salad

 Seasonings/Sauces

-• 1/2 cup sweet relish
+• ½ cup sweet relish

 • 1 cup mayo

-• 1 tbsp yellow mustard
+• 1 tablespoon yellow mustard

-• 1 tbsp dijon mustard
+• 1 tablespoon dijon mustard

-• 1-2 tsp worcestershire sauce
+• 1-2 teaspoon worcestershire sauce

-• 2 tbsps white sugar, more to taste
+• 2 tbsps white sugar more to taste

 • AP Seasoning